mortberg/cubicaltt/README.md

        (p : (x : A) -> Id (B x) (f x) (g x)) :
        Id ((y : A) -> B y) f g = <i> \(a : A) -> (p a) @ i
 ```

-This proof can be compared with the one in "examples/uafunext1.ctt"
-which proves that univalence implies function extensionality (the
-normal form of these proofs are almost the same).

 For more examples, see "examples/demo.ctt".